maxibor/madman/README.md

   --phred                           Specifies the fastq quality encoding (33 | 64).
 Default: 33
   --single_end                      To specify if reads are single-end.
 Default: false --modern                          To specify if data are modern.
 Default: false --adapter_list                    List of sequencing adapters to trim.
-Default: /Users/borry/Documents/GitHub/madman/assets/adapter_list.txt
-  --complexity_filter_poly_g_min    Length of poly-g min for clipping to be performed.
+Default: madman/assets/adapter_list.txt --complexity_filter_poly_g_min    Length of poly-g min for clipping to be performed.
 Default: 10 --megahit                         Specify to run megahit.
 Default: true --metaspades                      Specify to run metaSPAdes.
 Default: false --biospades                       Specify to run BiosyntheticSPAdes.
-Default: false --minlen                          Minimum contig length to retain.
+Default: false --minlen                          Minimum contig length (bp) to retain.
 Default:  300 --minread                         Minimum number of reads aligned to contig to consider contig.
-Default: 1000 --coverage                        Minimum coverage to consider contig.
-Default: 0.5 --wlen                            Window length from 5' end to consider for damage estimation.
-Default: 35 --mindamage                       Mimimum amount of CtoT damage on the 5' end of the read.
+Default: 1000 --coverage                        Minimum depth coverage to consider contig.
+Default: 0.5 --wlen                            Window length from 5' end of reads to consider for damage estimation.
+Default: 35 --mindamage                       Minimum amount of CtoT damage on the first base of the 5' end of the read.
 Default: 0.2

 Options:
   --results                         The output directory where the results will be saved.
 Default: ./results